 • Recruitment and Instruction (R&I): Materials that seek to recruit followers, give guidance or instruct them operationally.

 • New Zealand Perpetrator Content: The GIFCT set a new precedent in the wake of the New Zealand terrorist attack.
-Due to the virality and cross-platform spread of the attacker’s manifesto and attack video, and because New Zealand authorities deemed all manifesto and attack video content illegal, the GIFCT created a crisis bank to mitigate the spread of this content.
+Due to the virality and cross-platform spread of the attacker’s manifesto and attack video, and because New Zealand authorities deemed all manifesto and attack video content illegal, the GIFCT created a crisis bank in the hash database to help mitigate the spread of this content.

 Hashes relating to the various categories

-The following shows the breakdown of how much content has been ingested into the shared database of hashes based on the above taxonomy.
+The following shows the breakdown of how much content has been ingested into the shared database of hashes based on the above taxonomy to date.

-Because the GIFCT is a consortium of companies working together, the GIFCT is not a social media platform and does not own any original source data or privacy data of any users associated with platforms members.
-There have been no formal requests from Law Enforcement or Governments to gain access to the hash sharing consortium database.
-No access to non-industry members has been given.
+Because the GIFCT is a consortium of companies working together, the GIFCT is not a social media platform and does not own or store any original source data or privacy data of any users associated with platform members.

 Increasingly, terrorist content is shared on one platform, linking to content hosted on another platform.
 Companies only have jurisdiction to remove the primary source content from what is hosted on their services, meaning they can remove a post, but the source link and hosted content remains intact on the 3rd party platform.
-In 2018, Twitter began a program to share URL’s to the platforms that were linked to Twitter posts associated with terrorist content.
-Twitter has shared over 10k URLs with 12 companies since it began the program.
-The GIFCT expanded off of this program starting in January 2019 to allow GIFCT companies to safely share URL links to the industry partner the URL belongs to, that have indicators that the link leads to terrorist hosted content.
+Inspired by Twitter’s effort to share URL’s with platforms that were linked to from Twitter posts associated with terrorist content, the GIFCT began a program in January 2019 to allow GIFCT companies to safely share URL links to the industry partner the URL belongs to, when they have indicators that the link leads to terrorist hosted content.
 The one-to-one sharing allows the notified platform to review the link in accordance with its own terms of service to decide if the content is violating.
-The GIFCT has shared over 9.2k URLs since piloting the project.
+In the first transparency report we reported that GIFCT had shared 9.2k URLs since piloting the project.

 Although our companies have been sharing best practices around counterterrorism for several years, the GIFCT provides a more formal structure to accelerate and strengthen this work, in particular, focusing on knowledge sharing with smaller tech companies and bringing other sectors’ expertise to the table.
 One of the GIFCT's key partners in enhancing our work in this area is the Tech Against Terrorism initiative.
-Since its foundations in 2017, the GIFCT, in partnership with Tech Against Terrorism, has held 11 workshops around the world.
+Since its founding in 2017, the GIFCT, in partnership with Tech Against Terrorism, has held 13 workshops around the world.
 Workshops bring together tech platforms with policy makers, law enforcement, civil society, academic experts and practitioners to share experiences, best practices and models for cross-sector collaboration.
-These workshops have engaged 120+ tech companies, 25+ NGOs and 12 Government bodies taking place in:
+Over the last three years, these workshops have engaged 140 tech companies, 40 NGOs and 15 government bodies taking place in:

 • Sydney, Australia